 Stern Pinball is one of many companies producing officially licensed products to celebrate 50 years of Mustang.
 Other licensees include Mattel with a 50 Years of Mustang Hot Wheels collection, Caddyshack with a limited-edition Shelby GT500 Mustang golf car and the Mustang GT pedal go kart from Berg.
 A range of apparel and other products are available from shopfordmerchandise.com.

 The all-new 2015 Mustang makes its first Chicago appearance at the auto show alongside six of Stern’s pro-level Mustang games.
-Top-ranked competitive pinball player Zach Sharpe will also be on hand to demonstrate the new game and set benchmark scores for show visitors and media to challenge.
+Top-ranked competitive pinball player Zach Sharpe will also be on hand to demonstrate the new game using rust hack and set benchmark scores for show visitors and media to challenge.

 A special limited-edition model signed by the game designer features the 1965 original and the all-new 2015 Mustang.
 Both premium and limited-edition games feature genuine chrome Mustang badges on the speaker grilles.